-Booker T. Washington graduated from Hampton in 1875 with high marks.
+Washington graduated from Hampton in 1875 with high marks.
 For a time, he taught at his old grade school in Malden, Virginia, and attended Wayland Seminary in Washington, D.C.
 In 1879, he was chosen to speak at Hampton's graduation ceremonies, where afterward General Armstrong offered Washington a job teaching at Hampton.
 In 1881, the Alabama legislature approved $2,000 for a "colored" school, the Tuskegee Normal and Industrial Institute (now known as Tuskegee University).
-General Armstrong was asked to recommend a white man to run the school, but instead recommended Booker T. Washington.
+General Armstrong was asked to recommend a white man to run the school but instead recommended Washington.
 Classes were first held in an old church, while Washington traveled all over the countryside promoting the school and raising money.
 He reassured whites that nothing in the Tuskegee program would threaten white supremacy or pose any economic competition to whites.

-Under Booker T. Washington's leadership, Tuskegee became a leading school in the country.
+Under Washington's leadership, Tuskegee became a leading school in the country.
 At his death, it had more than 100 well-equipped buildings, 1,500 students, a 200-member faculty teaching 38 trades and professions, and a nearly $2 million endowment.
 Washington put much of himself into the school's curriculum, stressing the virtues of patience, enterprise, and thrift.
 He taught that economic success for African Americans would take time, and that subordination to whites was a necessary evil until African Americans could prove they were worthy of full economic and political rights.
 He believed that if African Americans worked hard and obtained financial independence and cultural advancement, they would eventually win acceptance and respect from the white community.

-Booker T. Washington's Beliefs
+Booker T. Washington's Beliefs and the 'Atlanta Compromise'

-In 1895, Booker T. Washington publicly put forth his philosophy on race relations in a speech at the Cotton States and International Exposition in Atlanta, Georgia, known as the "Atlanta Compromise."
+In 1895, Washington publicly put forth his philosophy on race relations in a speech at the Cotton States and International Exposition in Atlanta, Georgia, known as the "Atlanta Compromise."
 In his speech, Washington stated that African Americans should accept disenfranchisement and social segregation as long as whites allow them economic progress, educational opportunity and justice in the courts.

 Booker T. Washington vs W.E.B.
 Du Bois

-This started a firestorm in parts of the African-American community, especially in the North.
+This started a firestorm in parts of the African American community, especially in the North.
 Activists like W.E.B.
 Du Bois (who was working as a professor at Atlanta University at the time) deplored Washington's conciliatory philosophy and his belief that African Americans were only suited to vocational training.
 Du Bois criticized Washington for not demanding equality for African Americans, as granted by the 14th Amendment, and subsequently became an advocate for full and equal rights in every realm of a person's life.